 Source: Centers for Disease Control and Prevention (CDC), Office of the Associate Director for Program (OADPG)

 Step 4: Gather Credible Evidence

 What is credible evidence?
-Let us back up and consider credibility from various perspectives–those of funders, agency staff and program participants.
-Involving most important stakeholder groups throughout the evaluation process and being open to learn from their experiences will increase the credibility of the evidence.
+Let us back up and consider credibility from various perspectives–those of funders, agency staff, and program participants.
+Involving the most important stakeholder groups throughout the evaluation process and being open to learning from their experiences will increase the credibility of the evidence.
 Some program participants may not believe sources like government agencies and doctors who are traditionally viewed as credible sources in professional circles.